fbpx

 Is Popcorn Bad For Dogs?

-However, popcorn with large hulls (the corn seed or popcorn kernels) can be somewhat dangerous for pets with much smaller throats than us as it could be a choking hazard.
+Even plain popcorn isn’t without its potential hazards.
+Small, unpopped kernels can be a choking hazard, especially for smaller dogs.
+Even popcorn with large hulls (the corn seed or popcorn kernels) can be somewhat dangerous for pets with much smaller throats than us as it could be a choking hazard.
 The corn itself is fine, but the kernels may get stuck between teeth, possibly scrape the throat, or even get lodged in the dog’s airway, making it an unsafe food for dogs to eat regularly.
-Buttered popcorn is also not ideal either.
+These hard kernels can also cause dental damage or get stuck in a dog’s gums, leading to discomfort or infection.

 Other Health Risks